 A 500-word reflection per event describing the application of each event or course to their own practice.

 Applications may be submitted at any time during the year.

 Applicants will be notified if they have been successful in achieving the certificate within 4 weeks of submitting their application.

-Formal presentations of the certificates will be made annually as part of a special award ceremony at the Lowbury Lunch in November or December.
+Formal presentations of the certificates will be made annually at the AGM in November or December.